header_EN

 MESA

-Micro-surgical epididymal sperm aspiration; the extraction of sperm from the epididymis Nowadays TESE is favored because of better fertilization rates.
+Microsurgical epididymal sperm aspiration, extraction of sperm cells from the epididymis = epididymis.
+Today, TESE is usually preferred because it is associated with better fertilisation rates.

 Morula